ctreffe/mortimer/README.md

-# Welcome to Mortimer
+# Welcome to Alfredo

-Mortimer is a free, open source web application written in the [Flask Framework](http://flask.pocoo.org/).
+Alfredo is a free, open source web application written in the [Flask Framework](http://flask.pocoo.org/).
 It's purpose is to host and manage [Alfred](https://github.com/ctreffe/alfred) experiments and surveys.

-**IMPORTANT NOTE**: Mortimer is currently not easy to set up and use safely.
+**IMPORTANT NOTE**: Alfredo is currently not easy to set up and use safely.
 Please contanct us, if you want to use it.
 Most importantly, you should allow only trusted users to register.

 # Installation